Golden Gate Park: Kezar Stadium

 Kezar Stadium was home to the San Francisco 49ers from 1946 to 1970.

 Kezar Stadium was built between 1922 and 1925 in the southeast corner of the park.
 It hosted various athletic competitions throughout its existence.
 It served as the home stadium of the San Francisco 49ers of the AAFC and NFL from 1946 to 1970, and for one season in 1960, it hosted the Oakland Raiders of the AFL.

 The 59,000-seat stadium was demolished in 1989 and replaced with a modern 9,044-seat stadium, which includes a replica of the original concrete arch at the entryway.

 The stadium has been used in recent years for soccer, lacrosse, and track and field.
 The stadium also holds the annual city high school football championship, the Turkey Bowl.
 The Turkey Bowl dates to 1924 and is played each Thanksgiving.
 The game was held at Lowell High School in 2014 because Kezar was closed due to renovation of the running track.
-Galileo High School has the most overall wins in the game (16) after breaking Lincoln High School's record four-game winning streak in 2009.
+Galileo High School has the most overall wins in the game (16) after breaking Abraham Lincoln High School's record four-game winning streak in 2009.

 The stadium also hosts the football game in the three-part Bruce-Mahoney Trophy competition between Sacred Heart Cathedral Preparatory and Saint Ignatius College Preparatory, two Catholic high schools in San Francisco, in addition to serving as the home field for Sacred Heart Cathedral's football program.